copsTvFan/cops-episode-guide/guide.md

 - (9:11 PM Shooting Call) Officer Gene Hulley says they need clothes for the dirty patients who come in to the hospital and to donate any sex or size.
-His partner is C.D.
-Hawkins.
+His partner is C. D. Hawkins.
 A black drug dealer goes to a house to collect money a woman owes him and when she doesn't haven't he shoots her in the ass.
 They go looking for him and find he has shot another woman.
 Her sister is in the yard screaming she saw him shoot her sister.